SiaHalawani/2D-Shouter-Game/README.md

-# ShooterGamea
+# ShooterGame

 ## Overview
-**ShooterGamea** is a 2D side-scrolling shooting game developed purely with HTML5, Canvas API, and JavaScript.
+**ShooterGame** is a 2D side-scrolling shooting game developed purely with HTML5, Canvas API, and JavaScript.
 The player controls a dynamic character, fights waves of enemies, navigates through obstacles, collects upgrades, and battles increasingly challenging bosses.

 This game features:
 - Responsive character movement and shooting.